Crypto Regulation in Czech Republic 2025

 ESTABLISH A CRYPTO COMPANY IN THE CZECH REPUBLIC

-• The Czech Republic is part of the EU, which will allow you to access the EU Single Market
+• The Czech Republic is a part of the EU, meaning you will have access to the EU Single Market.

-• A well-educated and skilled but accessible workforce
+• Well-educated and skilled but affordable labor force.

-• Czech Republic ranked 41st among 190 countries in the World Bank’s Easy of Doing Business 2019 ranking, which indicates a fairly favorable business environment (based on the ease of starting and financing a company as well as engaging in economic activities)
+• The Czech Republic ranked 41st among 190 countries in the World Bank’s Ease of Doing Business 2019 ranking, which gives evidence of a quite friendly business climate (based on the easiness of opening and financing an enterprise and eventually conducting economic activity).

 Types of business entities

-• Develop internal AML/CFT policies to ensure customer identification and reporting of fraudulent activities
+• Develop internal AML/CFT policies, providing the identification of customers and reporting to the relevant authorities fraudulent activities.

-• Find and register an office in the Czech Republic
+• Detection and acquisition of an office in the Czech Republic.

-• Appoint an anti-money laundering officer to be trained in accordance with the company’s operating model and reporting requirements
+• Appoint an anti-money laundering officer who will undergo training according to the needs determined by the Company’s operating model and reporting.

-• All accounting records must be in Czech
+• All accounts records to be in Czech.

 Requirements for Directors:

-• If the director is a natural person from a foreign country, she/he does not need a visa in the Czech Republic to register as a company director
+• In case of a foreign citizen company director, he/she does not need a residence visa in the Czech Republic for his/her registration as a Company Director.

-• No legal impediments that would prevent a person from doing business under trade licensing
+• No statutory bars to prevent a person from trading under trade licensing.

 Limited Liability Company – S.R.O.